Noor77Mustafa/QuranTracker/deploy-app-store.md

 ## Overview
 This guide provides instructions for deploying MyQuran PWA to various app stores.

+## Known Issue: Windows Package Generation
+PWABuilder's Windows package generation currently has a bug with SVG icons that causes crashes during package creation.
+This doesn't affect Android or iOS packages, which are the most important for app store deployment.

+**Workaround**: Focus on Android and iOS packages first, then use alternative methods for Windows deployment.

 ## Prerequisites
 - Node.js 18+
 - App store developer accounts